MegaKabutops/thedarksaga.ink/Characters.md

-Here are All the characters that has appeared in The Dark Saga!
+Here are All the Characters that has appeared in The Dark Saga!